 You can also make an appointment at one of our clinics to have an assessment performed and have a conversation with one of our team members.
-Check out our clinic locations (currently in Arizona) and call 855-BSMART-0 to make an appointment.
+Check out our clinic locations and call 855-BSMART-0 to make an appointment.

-SMART Brain Aging’s programs are based on the research performed by Dr. John DenBoer and his team over the past seven years.
-Dr. DenBoer’s training and research includes time at Harvard Medical School, Boston College, and Barrow Neurological Institute and has resulted in exciting results related to reducing cognitive decline and improved quality of life in aging individuals
+SMART Brain Aging’s programs are based on the research performed by Dr. John DenBoer and his team over the past ten years.
+Dr. DenBoer’s training and research includes time at VA, Boston Health Care system (Harvard Medical School/Boston University School of Medicine), Barrow Neurological Institute and has resulted in exciting results related to reducing cognitive decline and improved quality of life in aging individuals.

-Dr. DenBoer’s latest research is currently in the publication process, and here are some highlights of the dementia studies:
+Dr. DenBoer’s latest research is currently in the publication process.
+Here are some highlights of the dementia studies:

 What leads to these exciting results?
 It is our proprietary combination of new and novel learning in a socialized environment that has enabled us to see individuals’ lives improve based on improved cognition and perceived quality of life.